billerickson/display-posts-shortcode/README.md

 Example: [display-posts tag="tag1, tag2"]

 **taxonomy, tax_term, and tax_operator**
 Use these parameters to do [advanced taxonomy queries](http://codex.wordpress.org/Class_Reference/WP_Query#Taxonomy_Parameters).
 Use 'taxonomy' for the taxonomy you'd like to query, 'tax_term' for the term slug (or terms) you'd like to include, and 'operator' to change how the query uses those terms (most likely this field will not be needed).
+See [Multiple Taxonomy Queries](https://github.com/billerickson/display-posts-shortcode/wiki#multiple-taxonomy-queries)
 Default: 'taxonomy' = empty , 'tax_term' = empty , 'tax_operator' = 'IN'
 Example: [display-posts taxonomy="color" tax_term="blue, green"]